stratosinc/nrf5x-dk-gcc/README.md

 Generated a Makefile containing definitions for the various components in the SDK : make get_library

-Compile the project : make all
+Compile the project : make

 Erase the flash : make erase-all